sungsoo/sungsoo.github.io/_posts/2014-02-11-multi-tenant-database-systems.md

 ### Figure 1.2: The different multi-tenancy models and their associated trade-offs.

 ![](http://sungsoo.github.com/images/multi-tenancy.png)

+What is Multi-Tenant Storage?
+---
+Multi-tenant storage is an ideal way to deliver storage management granularization.
+It allows IT to meet its organization's performance and scaling demands, without increasing storage management costs.
+It is ideal for both cloud providers and managed service providers.

+George Crump's latest chalk-talk video takes a detailed look at multi-tenancy and one approach to multi-tenant storage provided by CloudByte, which is a native multi-tenant storage solution.

+George Crump is the President and Founder of Storage Switzerland.
+With 25 years of experience designing storage solutions for data centers across the US, he has seen the birth of such technologies as RAID, NAS and SAN.
+Prior to founding Storage Switzerland, he was CTO at one of the nation's largest storage integrators where he was in charge of technology testing, integration and product selection.

+<iframe width="600" height="400" src="//www.youtube.com/embed/efvsFBzZlj8" frameborder="0" allowfullscreen></iframe>

+How to Plan for Multitenancy
+---
+Discussion of some security and networking considerations when building a multitenant cloud.

+<iframe width="600" height="400" src="//www.youtube.com/embed/68vKW4DdL5I" frameborder="0" allowfullscreen></iframe>

+Building Multi-Tenant SaaS Solutions on Windows Azure
+---
+"Software as a Service" (SaaS) is a software distribution model that uses the Internet to deploy, maintain and run software solutions.
+Applications that are built to be used by thousands of customers have the need to be configurable and customizable to a high degree.
+This has a strong impact on the applications' architectures.
+A single code base and a limited number of deployed instances have to serve a large number of customers (=tenants) although the users' view on the system may be very different.
+In this session Rainer Stropek presents challenges that ISVs are typically faced with when building such configurable multi-tenancy solutions.
+Based on this discussion Rainer will point out important consequences of multi-tenancy on operational costs and pricing models in SaaS solutions.

+<iframe width="600" height="400" src="//www.youtube.com/embed/l3KacGF0nQQ" frameborder="0" allowfullscreen></iframe>
 References
 ---
 [1] Divyakant Agrawal, Sudipto Das, and Amr El Abbadi, *Data Management in the Cloud: Challenges and Opportunities*, Morgan & Claypool, 2013.